 Martin Olav Sabo Symposium: Building the Society We Want, How Will We Get There?

-A conversation on society, culture, and the economy with Mitch Pearlstein, president of the Center for the American Experiment, and Dane Smith, president of Growth and Justice.
+A conversation on society, culture, and the economy with Mitch Pearlstein, president of the Center of the American Experiment, and Dane Smith, president of Growth and Justice.

 March 25, 2014, 7:00-8:30 p.m. | Hoversten Chapel, Foss Center | Augsburg College